stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 try to navigate after the first bold flight, for the reaction had taken something out of his soul.
 Then came the storm of April 2nd, and a gathering of the clouds about his consciousness.
-There is a sense of spectral whirling through liquid gulfs of infinity, of dizzying rides through reeling universes on a comet&rsquo;s tail, and of hysterical plunges from the pit to the moon and from the moon back again to the pit, all livened by a cachinnating chorus of the distorted, hilarious elder gods and the green, bat-winged mocking imps of Tartarus.
+There is a sense of spectral whirling through liquid gulfs of infinity, of dizzying rides through reeling universes on a comet's tail, and of hysterical plunges from the pit to the moon and from the moon back again to the pit, all livened by a cachinnating chorus of the distorted, hilarious elder gods and the green, bat-winged mocking imps of Tartarus.

-  Out of that dream came rescue&mdash;the   Vigilant,   the vice-admiralty court, the streets of Dunedin, and the long voyage back home to the old house by the Egeberg.
+  Out of that dream came rescue--the   Vigilant,   the vice-admiralty court, the streets of Dunedin, and the long voyage back home to the old house by the Egeberg.
-He could not tell&mdash;they would think him mad.
+He could not tell--they would think him mad.
 He would write of what he knew before death came, but his wife must not guess.
 Death would be a boon if only it could blot out the memories.

   That was the document I read, and now I have placed it in the tin box beside the bas-relief and the papers of Professor Angell.
-With it shall go this record of mine&mdash;this test of my own sanity, wherein is pieced together that which I hope may never be pieced together again.
+With it shall go this record of mine--this test of my own sanity, wherein is pieced together that which I hope may never be pieced together again.
 I have looked upon all that the universe has to hold of horror, and even the skies of spring and the flowers of summer must ever afterward be poison to me.
 But I do not think my